Future Palace: 2021–2022: Run

 On 5 November 2021, the band released the single "Paradise" including a music video.
 With the release of the single "Heads Up" on 16 December 2021, the second album Run was also announced, which was released on 10 June 2022.
 The album opened on position 82 in the official German Album Charts.
 In April 2022, the band played their first headlining tour, called "Take Me to Paradise" tour.

-2023–present: Distortion
+2023–2024: Distortion

 On 20 April 2023, Future Palace released the single "Malphas", followed by "Uncontrolled" on 5 April 2024.
 On 16 May 2024, they released "The Echoes of Disparity", featuring Charlie Rolfe of As Everything Unfolds, followed by an announcement of their third studio album, Distortion, to be released on 6 September 2024.
 On 21 June 2024, they released the fourth single, "Dreamstate", from the upcoming album.
 The fifth single, "Decarabia", was released on 2 August 2024.

 Distortion was released on 6 September 2024 to positive reviews.
 Distorted Sound Magazine gave the album a 9/10 rating, and Heavy Magazine said that "Distortion promises to take their music to new heights".

-On 13 September 2025, the band released the single, "Cyclone".
+2025–present: Resurgence

+On 13 September 2025, the band released the single "Cyclone", their first release with Century Media Records, followed by "Deep Blue" on 27 November 2025, and "Supernova" on 27 March 2026.
+On 29 May 2026, they released "Resurge", alongside an announcement of their fourth studio album Resurgence, which was released on 31 July 2026.
+On 3 July 2026, they released their final single "Tidal Waves".